emmanuel881/alx-low_level_programming/experiments/processID/README.md

-# low level shell scripting(everything u need to know to start coding you own shell)
+# Low Level Shell Scripting(everything u need to know to start coding you own shell)
 ## examples
 * file 0 - processID (Write a program that prints the PID of the parent process.
 Run your program several times within the same shell.
 It should be the same.
 Does echo $$ print the same value?
 Why?)
 * file 1 - maxID(Write a shell script that prints the maximum value a process ID can be)